 Why start with Anatomy & Physiology?

 But if you already brain dumped your A&P knowledge, don’t worry…it’s not as tough to get it back as you might think!
-In fact, I show you exactly how to do that in my free How to Study in Nursing School mini-course.
+In fact, I show you exactly how to do that in the How to Study in Nursing School mini-course.
 So if you didn’t sign-up yet, seriously…go do it now!!

 After all, there is not much point in trying to understand a disease process if you don’t understand the underlying A&P. You’re just wasting your time memorizing a bunch of symptoms that don’t make logical sense.
 And over time, all of these fuzzy symptoms gradually start to blend together.
 The next thing you know, it’s almost time to take NCLEX, but you’re panicking.
 You “feel like” you know all of the info (you DID study it and pass the class, after all…), but you’re still getting too many NCLEX-style questions wrong…and you can’t figure out why.